vanhocpham/SimpleManagementBookLibrary_PHP-MySQL/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+My project uses a number of open source projects to work properly:

 * [PHP] - using languge PHP to create site.
 * [Javascript] - using javascript to create function